 The Financial Technology Law Review: Switzerland

 The approach taken in Switzerland to fintech continues to be a supportive and positive one, both by the government and by the ecosystem.
-Although no separate financial regulatory regime exists for fintech companies, the existing rules are applied in a way that enables a lively fintech scene to grow.
-Furthermore, rules were and are about to be changed to enable, for example, crowdfunding to operate more effectively, banks to do a fully digital onboarding of clients, financial institutions to experiment with new business models and to adapt civil and bankruptcy laws to cryptoassets.
+The existing rules are applied in a way that enables a lively fintech scene to grow.
+Furthermore, rules were and are about to be changed to enable, for example, crowdfunding to operate more effectively, banks to do a fully digital onboarding of clients and financial institutions to experiment with new business models.
 The Swiss Financial Markets Supervisory Authority (FINMA) set up a special fintech desk and declared that it intends to structure regulation in a technology-neutral way.
-The Swiss government initiated a Crypto-Initiative and set up a working group for blockchain and initial coin offering (ICOs) in January 2018, which led to a comprehensive report in December 2018 and a proposal for focused changes to existing laws to the parliament in November 2019.
+The Swiss government initiated a Crypto-Initiative and set up a working group for blockchain and initial coin offering (ICOs) already in January 2018, which led to a comprehensive report in December 2018.
+This in turn led to a proposal for a new act (the DLT Act), the first part of which became effective on 1 February 2021.
+The second part is expected to become effective on 1 August 2021.
 For example, in the canton of Zug, even taxes can be paid in Bitcoin.

-The regulatory framework (equally applicable to any other financial service provider in Switzerland) is particularly based on the Federal Act on Banks and Savings (the Banking Act), the new Financial Institutions Act (FIA) that became effective on 1 January 2020, the Anti-Money Laundering Act (AMLA), the Collective Investment Schemes Act (CISA) and the Financial Market Infrastructure Act (FMIA).
+The regulatory framework (equally applicable to any other financial service provider in Switzerland) is particularly based on the Federal Act on Banks and Savings (the Banking Act), the new Financial Institutions Act (FIA, which became effective on 1 January 2020), the Anti-Money Laundering Act (AMLA), the Collective Investment Schemes Act (CISA) and the Financial Market Infrastructure Act (FMIA).
 In addition, provisions of the Federal Act on Data Protection (FADP), the Consumer Credit Act (CCA) or the Federal Act against Unfair Competition (UCA) may be applicable.
 FINMA and the Swiss Federal government have on various occasions emphasised that they regard innovation as a key for the Swiss financial centre and encourage digitalisation as well as technological advancements.
-FINMA holds regular fintech roundtables and has designated a team as fintech desk to be the contact point for fintech companies (however, it also set up a dedicated fintech team in its enforcement department, and initiated a number of investigations in particular against ICOs).
+FINMA holds regular fintech roundtables and has designated a team as a fintech desk to be the contact point for fintech companies; however, it also set up a dedicated fintech team in its enforcement department, and initiated a number of investigations in particular against certain ICOs suspected of not complying with the law.

 There is also no separate tax law system applicable to fintech companies in Switzerland.
 Fintech projects and investments in digital currencies and tokens are therefore taxed like any other traditional investment vehicle.
 However, the tax administration declared that, for example, Bitcoin will be treated like a foreign currency for tax purposes, so that no value added tax is levied.
-Cantonal tax administrations have published a number of guidelines on how cryptocurrencies are treated for tax purposes.
+On 27 August 2019, the Federal Tax Administration published a 'working paper' outlining tax treatment of cryptocurrencies and ICOs, which provides a good overview over tax treatment of tokens, and on 19 June 2020 a report on potential changes to the tax laws.4 Cantonal tax administrations have also published a number of guidelines on how cryptocurrencies are treated for tax purposes.
 As the Swiss tax authorities are willing to issue tax rulings, fintech projects can obtain a ruling and thereafter operate with certainty about the tax regime applicable to them.

 i Licensing and marketing

-Under Swiss law, no specific fintech licence exists at present, as Swiss regulation is technology-neutral and principle-based.
+Under Swiss law as in force today, no specific fintech licence exists at present, as Swiss regulation is technology-neutral and principle-based.
 Nonetheless, a fintech company may be subject to a licence or ongoing compliance and reporting obligations.
 Some forms of financial business activities are prudentially supervised by FINMA on an ongoing basis and require a licence granted by FINMA, while others only have to join one of Switzerland's self-regulatory organisations that were set up to ensure compliance with anti-money laundering requirements.
 The regulations of these self-regulatory organisations (SROs) are recognised by FINMA as a minimum standard for anti-money laundering (AML) compliance.

 Depending on their business model, fintech companies are particularly likely to fall within the scope of the Banking Act, the FIA and the AMLA.

-According to the Swiss Banking Act, anyone who accepts 'deposits from the public on a commercial basis' is subject to banking licence requirements.4 This is the case if either:
+According to the Swiss Banking Act, anyone who accepts 'deposits from the public on a commercial basis' is subject to banking licence requirements.6 This is the case if either:

 - deposits of more than 20 investors are actually held; or